 Subsidiary hazard means a hazard characteristic, other than the primary hazard, present in a hazardous material that is of lesser significance than the primary hazard.

-Surface transportation requirements apply to all mailable hazardous materials sent at the USPS Retail Ground, Standard Mail, Parcel Select, or Package Services prices and must meet the requirements that apply to surface transportation.
+Surface transportation requirements apply to all mailable hazardous materials sent at the USPS Retail Ground, Parcel Select, or USPS Marketing Mail Parcel prices and must meet the requirements that apply to surface transportation.

 TBq means terabecquerel.